21st-Century Challenges for Archaeology

 A brief review of progress on the initiatives proposed by Southport and of the changed context since that optimistic time is being carried out and we will make this available to start the debate.

-We will facilitate discussions on the topics above through on-line discussions and in workshop settings.
+We are facilitating discussions on the topics above through on-line discussions and in workshop settings.

 How to get involved